- What to do

 Photo: Helena Wahlman/imagebank.sweden.se

-Vanlife – a near nature experience
+Vanlife – a near-nature experience

-Whether you want to wake up overseeing the wonders of a roaring river or get the picturesque turn of the century experience of small-town architecture, the vanlife travellers understand that they are there visiting on the terms of the circumstances they put themselves, and their van in.
+Whether you want to wake up overseeing the wonders of a roaring river or get the picturesque turn-of-the-century experience of small-town architecture, the vanlife travellers understand that they are there visiting on the terms of the circumstances they put themselves and their van in.

-Especially when travelling to the more remote locations where the roads take you, animal life and encounters with creatures not recognized from the concrete blocks of the inner city can be expected.
-Having a moose lick the road salt off your bumper or getting eye contact with an owl looking back at you from its rest in your rearview mirror might be an experience of a lifetime.
+Especially when travelling to the more remote locations where the roads take you, animal life and encounters with creatures not recognised from the concrete blocks of the inner city can be expected.
+Having a moose lick the road salt off your bumper or getting eye contact with an owl looking back at you from its rest in your rearview mirror might be the experience of a lifetime.

 Inspiration for the perfect vanlife